Outsourcing: Step-in rights

-Issues and reversals
+Issues

 A number of outsourcings and offshorings that were deemed failures led to reversals signaled by use of terms such as insourcing and reshoring.
 The New York Times reported in 2017 that IBM "plans to hire 25,000 more workers in the United States over the next four years," overlapping India-based Infosys's "10,000 workers in the United States over the next two years."
 A clue to a tipping point having been reached was a short essay titled "Maybe You Shouldn't Outsource Everything After All" and the longer "That Job Sent to India May Now Go to Indiana."

 Among problems encountered were supply-and-demand induced raises in salaries and lost benefits of similar-time-zone.
 Other issues were differences in language and culture.
 Another reason for a decrease in outsourcing is that many jobs that were subcontracted abroad have been replaced by technological advances.

 According to a 2005 Deloitte Consulting survey, a quarter of the companies which had outsourced tasks reversed their strategy.

 These reversals, however, did not undo the damage.
 New factories often: